 Because influenza viruses are always changing, the vaccines are updated each year.
 Therefore, vaccination is recommended each year.

-It takes about 2 weeks for protection to develop after vaccination and protection can last up to a year.
+It takes about 2 weeks for protection to develop after getting the influenza vaccine and protection can last up to a year.

 For more information, the Center for Disease Control has handouts available for both types of flu vaccine.